Terms of Service

 You can close your account at any time.
 We can suspend or terminate accounts that violate these terms, abuse the service, or put other users at risk.
 In an emergency we may suspend first and investigate after.

-API Locker is provided "as is" during beta.
+API Locker is provided "as is".
 We make no warranties beyond what's legally required.
-To the maximum extent allowed by law, our liability for any claim arising from your use of the service is limited to the amount you paid us in the 12 months preceding the claim (which during beta is zero).
+To the maximum extent allowed by law, our liability for any claim arising from your use of the service is limited to the amount you paid us in the 12 months preceding the claim (which on the free plan is zero).

 API Locker stores and proxies credentials, and the security properties we provide depend on the secrets you store with us being handled correctly on your end.
 Don't paste your refresh token into public code or unsafe environments.